-Forget following the crowds, relish in having an ‘al-turner-tive’ Turner Prize experience, where your inner art lover becomes an outside explorer.
+Forget following the crowds, relish in having an ‘al-turner-tive’ experience, where your inner art lover becomes an outside explorer.
 Take in all that being by the coast inspires – walks in the fresh sea air, water sports, cycling, becoming a marine detective, wildlife spotting, and re-energising health and wellbeing treatments.
-Be amazed at how autumn by the seaside can be just as refreshing and rewarding as a summer break.
+Be amazed at how being by the seaside can be refreshing and rewarding

 Energise as soon as you arrive on the Isle, with a walk or cycle on the Viking Coastal Trail – a 32 mile (51.4km) circular route that wraps around the whole of the Thanet coastline and heads inland to our beautiful rural villages.
 Mostly traffic free with sensational views out to sea and wildlife and attractions to discover at every turn from Birchington to Ramsgate, it’s the ideal active adventure for everyone whether solo, with friends or family.

 Hire a bike, then stop off along the way to refuel with a delicious brunch or pub lunch at one of the many beachside or clifftop pitstops, breathing in the fresh sea air and enjoying calming views as you rest.

 Keep the energy flowing en route with some exhilarating water sports – ride the waves surfing or stand-up paddle boarding at Joss Bay and Viking Bay or take a dip in the invigorating Walpole Bay Tidal pool - a 100-metre wide, 1930s leisure pool where the locals love to go.
 Once you’ve immersed yourself in sea swimming, you’ll be feeling the benefits for days after, guaranteed.* (*Please follow all safety guidelines for sea swimming here)